soymadip/portfolio/notes/java/0. CW/feb-22.md

 }
 ```

 ---

-## What is Garbage Collection?
-How Does It Work?
+## Garbage Collection and How It Works

 Garbage collection in Java is the process by which Java programs automatically reclaim
 memory that is no longer in use.
 This helps in preventing memory leaks and optimizing